 Most service animals are very well trained.
-However, your HOA still has the right to require that these animals follow the rules.
-If a resident has requested that a service animal live with them, it is important to establish rules of behavior for the service animal.
+However, the HOA board still has the right to require that these animals follow the rules.
+If a resident has requested that a service animal lives with them, it is important to establish rules of behavior for the service animal.
 Leash regulations, waste clean-up, and noise restriction are all important aspects to consider.

 On the other hand, there are other rules that are off-limits when it comes to service animals in HOAs.
 You cannot ask for additional fees or security deposits in exchange for letting the service animal in your community.
 HOA pet restrictions such as breed, size, or weight also cannot be imposed on service animals.

 Service animals should be allowed on all premises of the community.
 The HOA cannot prevent them from entering or staying in communal areas such as the clubhouse, park, and pool.
 If a service animal damages community property, the HOA can charge the responsible resident for repairs or replacements.